gapdays/gapdays2015-spring/index.md

 This meeting is a developer's meeting which will focus on stabilizing HPC-GAP.
 Our goal is to work towards a beta-release of HPC-GAP with improved documentation which helps package authors to gradually port their packages.
-Futhermore we want to work out a roadmap for reintegrating HPC-GAP into the main development line.
+Furthermore we want to work out a roadmap for reintegrating HPC-GAP into the main development line.

+{% comment %}

 #### GAP Days in general